Kivo0/UsMicroMagSet/README.md

-### The dataset consists of 40K images, this github has 2 branches.
-Branch 2 is for the Tracking format of the same dataset, to enable the community to either build their own image detector or image tracker.
+### The dataset consists of 40K images, this github repo has 2 dataset formats. format 2 is for the Tracking format of the same dataset located at (USMicroMagSet_For_tracking) folder, to enable the community to either build their own image detector or image tracker.

 ### we have created a module to visualize the dataset called USMMgSt included with the dataset.